Is losing weight slowly better? Apparently not.

-- The Better Management of Weight in General Practice (BMWGP) Study is currently recruiting practices.
-Applications have been made for 80 Category 1 CPD points for clinical audit and active learning module for GPs and also for practice nurses.
+- The Better Management of Weight in General Practice (BMWGP) Study is currently recruiting general practices in Sydney and Adelaide.
 For more information about the trial, click here

 The Centre for Obesity Management and Prevention Research Excellence in Primary Health Care (COMPaRE-PHC) aims to inform primary health care policy and practice in the prevention and management of obesity in disadvantaged populations across Australia.